MarcelNasser/datasets/README.md

 python pipelines/translate/run.py translate -l ru uk be bg mk bs hr sr sk pl lv lt sl cs ro sq \
 it el la co es ca fr de no sv fi hu hy ka az -o csv > numbers/indo-european.csv
 ````

+## `Contribution`

+This is an open source project but not very open yet, as the scope of this project is not well-defined.
+The project is for the moment a backyard to dump research data.
+Maybe the project is short-lived.
+It will be a waste of time to onboard new people given the uncertainty here.

+In any case, you can reach me on [LinkedIn](https://www.linkedin.com/in/marcelndeffo/).

+Cheers.